Search features

 Julia A. Scott Email Email More info More Info

 MUSI 188.
 PRIVATE HARP LESSON.
 This course consists of one full hour for two credits of individual instruction at the harp.
 Must have prior harp or piano experience.
-Semester course, two hours.
+Two hours.

 a section of the HARP LESSON (1 HR) course in Music - MUSI